What Is Transcoding and Why Is It Critical for Streaming? (Update)

 That said, it’s important to acknowledge the distinction between audio and video media for transcoding.
 Certainly, audio-only media can be transcoded.
 However, it’s also possible to transcode just the audio of a larger media file that contains both audio and video.
 When choosing a transcoder, make sure you choose one compatible with the type of media you want to stream.
 A versatile one will definitely give you more long-term options.

-Wowza provides robust live transcoding software capabilities to power any workflow.
-With Wowza Video, you get a one-stop integrated solution for transcoding, content management, delivery, playback, and end-to-end analytics.
+We provide robust live transcoding software capabilities to power any workflow.
+With Wowza Video, you get a one-stop integrated solution for transcoding, content management, delivery, playback, and end-to-end video analytics.
 We also offer Wowza Streaming Engine media server software for organizations that need to deploy a software solution on premises or offline.
-Either solution could be right for you, depending on your unique needs.

 Wowza and 4K Transcoding